Bortiz25/pet-store-website/README.md

 All of our 'POST' and 'GET' requests are in the `/routes` directory.
 Below is an example of a POST HTTP request that adds a product to our database when a form is submitted.
 The following code is in `routes\addProduct`.

-> Note: The 'productsFunction' is and object with methods "addProduct(<parameters>)" and "addAudit( productName , adminName , action )"
+> Note: The 'productsFunction' is and object with the methods "addProduct(<parameters>)" and "addAudit( productName , adminName , action )"

 ```
 // route to add product when admin submits 'addProduct.ejs' form